Bartz, et al. v. Anthropic PBCBartz v Anthropic3:24-cv-5417

 What this means:

-You may exclude yourself and every other legal and beneficial owner of your work by following the directions below by January 15, 2026.
-This is the only option that allows you to bring your own separate lawsuit against Anthropic for the claims this Settlement resolves.
+You may have excluded yourself and every other legal and beneficial owner of your work by February 9, 2026, which has passed.
+This was the only option that allowed you to bring your own separate lawsuit against Anthropic for the claims this Settlement resolves.

-If you exclude yourself and all other rightsholders, you will give up the right to receive any payment from this Settlement and will prevent all other legal and beneficial owners of your works from receiving any payment from this Settlement.
-If you exclude yourself and all other rightsholders from the Settlement, you cannot object to it, and other legal and beneficial owners of your works also cannot object to the Settlement.
+If you excluded yourself and all other rightsholders, you gave up the right to receive any payment from this Settlement and prevented all other legal and beneficial owners of your works from receiving any payment from this Settlement.
+If you excluded yourself and all other rightsholders from the Settlement, you could not have objected to it, and other legal and beneficial owners of your works also could not have objected to the Settlement.

 What this means:

-You may object to the Settlement by January 15, 2026 by writing to the Court and informing it why you do not think the Settlement should be approved.
-You will still be bound by the Settlement if it is approved.
+You may have objected to the Settlement by February 9, 2026, which has passed, by writing to the Court and informing it why you do not think the Settlement should be approved.
+If you objected, you will still be bound by the Settlement if it is approved.

-If you object, you may also file a Claim Form to receive a payment from this Settlement.
+If you objected, you may also file a Claim Form to receive a payment from this Settlement.

 What this means: